timlabs/uscode/United States Code/TITLE 38-VETERANS' BENEFITS/PART III-READJUSTMENT AND RELATED BENEFITS/CHAPTER 37-HOUSING AND SMALL BUSINESS LOANS/SUBCHAPTER III-ADMINISTRATIVE PROVISIONS.md

   * (B) the second sentence of paragraph (1) were repealed; and

   * (C) the reference in paragraph (2) to "September 30, 1990," were a reference to "September 30, 2020,".

+* (8) During the period that begins on October 1, 2020, and ends on September 30, 2025, the Secretary shall carry out the provisions of this subsection as if—

+  * (A) the references in the first sentence of paragraph (1) to "65 percent" and "may be financed by a loan" were references to "85 percent" and "shall be of property marketed with financing to be", respectively;

+  * (B) the second sentence of paragraph (1) were repealed; and

+  * (C) the reference in paragraph (2) to "September 30, 1990," were a reference to "September 30, 2025,".

 * (b) The Secretary may not make a loan to finance a purchase of property acquired by the Secretary as a result of a default on a loan guaranteed under this chapter unless the purchaser meets the credit underwriting standards established under section 3710(g)(2)(A) of this title.